 The first dialog – “Do you want to run a profile with this product?” will appear each time you exit the graph screen.
 Click on No if you do not wish to profile.

 You will be sent back to the Main menu if you had just completed running a profile.
-If you opened the profile from the Profile Explorer you will be returned to the Profile Explorer.
+If you opened the profile from the Profile Explorer, you will be returned to the Profile Explorer.
 The other two dialogs will only appear if changes are made to the Description notes or Process Window.

 General Tab Buttons

-Start Virtual Profile – If your profile meets Virtual Profile criteria, this button will appear.
-Choose this button to start Virtual Profiling using the displayed profile as a Baseline.

-View/Edit Process Window – This will allow you to view the Process Window specifications and limits.
-Changes made to the Profile and Process Window can be saved when exiting the Graph screen.

-Copy to clipboard – This button will copy the profile data to the clipboard for use with third-party software such as a spreadsheet application, or SPC software.

-Print – This button will print the current profile.
-For more information about printing, see the Printing section of this manual.

-Tip: If you wish to print a tab besides the General tab, pressing F9 on your keyboard will print the contents of any screen in the software.

-Green Check Button – Select this button to run another profile or to exit.